On algebraic dependencies between Poincar\'e functions: Algebraic dependencies between B ottcher functions

-To finish the proof we only must show that equalities \eqref{oi2} hold.
-For this purpose, we observe that a generically one-to-one parametrization $z\rightarrow (X_1(z),X_2(z))$ of the curve satisfies the conditions Therefore, Theorem \ref{new} yields that the degrees of the functions $X_1$ and $X_2$ in \eqref{hol2} satisfy $\GCD(d_1',d_2')=1.$ Using now the ``if'' part of the theorem, we see that equalities \eqref{xru2} and
+Setting now and substituting $z^{n}$ for $z$ into \eqref{xru2} we obtain that $f(x,y)=0$ is $(A_1^{\circ l_1}, A_2^{\circ l_2})$-invariant, implying that \eqref{hol2} holds.
+Moreover, by Theorem \ref{new}, $f(x,y)=0$ has the form \be \l{ofs} Y_1(x)-Y_2(y)=0,\ee where $Y_1,Y_2$ are polynomials of coprime degrees.
+Since a generically one-to-one parametrization $z\rightarrow (X_1(z),X_2(z))$ of \eqref{ofs} satisfies the conditions we conclude that the degrees of the functions $X_1$ and $X_2$ in \eqref{hol2} satisfy $\GCD(d_1',d_2')=1.$ Using now the ``if'' part of the theorem, we see that equalities \eqref{xru2} and